Quadratic-form Optimal Transport: Introduction

 For a concrete example, suppose that a government agency aims to enhance equality in a population by distributing a menu of economic benefits according to a given distribution $\nu$ (items in the menu cannot be combined or divided).
 The current wealth level of the population is described by a distribution $\mu$.
 After the financial policy, the wealth and benefits of the population are distributed as $\pi\in \Pi(\mu,\nu)$, determined by the agency.
 Discrepancy between two individuals occurs when either their wealth levels or their benefits differ (or both).
 The problem \eqref{eq:motivation1} is to minimize such discrepancy according to a certain policy $\pi$.

 To analyze \eqref{eq:motivation1}, one may first look at some commonly encountered couplings.
-A quick observation is that if $\mu=\nu$ and $\pi$ is the comonotone coupling $\pi_{\rm com}$ (formal definition in Section \ref{sec:framework}), then $Y=X$ and $Y'=X'$ (almost surely), and thus $|X-X'|=|Y-Y'|$.
-Since the distributions of $|X-X'|$ and $|Y-Y'|$ are determined solely by $\mu$ and $\nu$, the transport cost (the expectation in \eqref{eq:motivation1}) is maximized by $\pi_{\rm com}$ in this case.
-From there, one may then wonder whether the antimonotone coupling $\pi_{\rm ant}$ minimizes \eqref{eq:motivation1}.
+A quick observation is that if $\mu=\nu$ and $\pi$ is the comonotone coupling $\pi_{\rm com}$ (formal definition in Section \ref{sec:framework}), then $Y=X$ and $Y'=X'$ (almost surely), and thus $|X-X'|=|Y-Y'|$. {Expanding \eqref{eq:motivation1}, we see that the transport cost (the expectation in \eqref{eq:motivation1}) consists of terms that do not depend on $\pi$, plus $2\theta_1\theta_2\cov(|X-X'|,|Y-Y'|)$.
+Since the distributions of $|X-X'|$ and $|Y-Y'|$ are determined solely by $\mu$ and $\nu$, the covariance and hence the transport cost is maximized when $|X-X'|=|Y-Y'|$.} From there, one may then wonder whether the antimonotone coupling $\pi_{\rm ant}$ minimizes \eqref{eq:motivation1}.
 However, by choosing $\mu=\nu$ as the standard uniform distribution, $\pi_{\rm ant}$ also yields $|X-X'|=|Y-Y'|$, thus also maximizing transport cost.
 Therefore, intuitively, the optimal coupling must lie somewhere between the most positive coupling $\pi_{\rm com}$ and the most negative coupling $\pi_{\rm ant}$.
 It turns out that the optimal coupling, solved in full generality in Section \ref{sec:diamond}, has a special structure that is different from both independence and mixtures of $\pi_{\rm com}$ and $\pi_{\rm ant}$.

 Inspired by the above assignment problem, we propose a new formulation of OT, called the \textit{quadratic-form optimal transport} (QOT).
 Given a cost function $c:(\X\times \Y)^2\to \R$, we define the QOT problem as: